Tracing the Famous Delhi to Rajasthan Road Trip Trajectories

 BEST TIME TO TAKE DELHI TO RAJASTHAN ROAD TRIP

 We have already talked about the best time to visit in Rajasthan on our “best places and time to travel in India” blog.
 Still, for a road trip, in particular, there are few amendments needed.
 Let’s jump right into it, shall we?

-We have already told you the best time to visit Rajasthan is from October to March.
+However, we have already told you the best time to visit Rajasthan is from October to March.
 Still, the problem that persists is the crowd and jam-packed roads.

-You can take the road to Rajasthan in summer too, if you keep the blazing sun and scorching heat aside.
+Furthermore, ou can take the road to Rajasthan in summer too, if you keep the blazing sun and scorching heat aside.
 So, if you are able to beat the desert heat, then, from the price and crowd point of view, the option seems reasonable.